Birds in Chile

 Zonotrichia capensis Rufous-collared sparrow

-This bird is found in a wide range of open habitats, from south-eastern Mexico southwards through most of South America to Tierra del Fuego, and also on the Caribbean island Hispaniola.
-In Costa Rica, its local name is comemaíz (‘maize-eater’).
+This species lives in a wide range of open habitats, at scattered locations from south-eastern Mexico through Central America, and thence southwards through most of South America to Tierra del Fuego.
+An isolated population is found on the Caribbean island Hispaniola.
+In Costa Rica, a local name of this bird is comemaíz (‘maize-eater’).

 Male rufous-collared sparrow, Embalse El Yeso.
 (Photos copyright © by Kaj Halberg)